-While you may do your best to anticipate your guest's food preferences, you will never bet able to please everyone with one entrée.
+While you may do your best to anticipate your guests' food preferences, you will never be able to please everyone with one entrée.
 Event planners should always plan to offer several entrée or menu choices to ensure that all guests will be pleased with their meal.
 Some general guidelines to consider:

 - Offer two dessert options: one very indulgent, one healthy.

 Today, there are more dietary preferences and concerns to consider than ever before.
 Before any event, it is critical for an event planner to find out if any of the guests have a special dietary need so that the catering manager can address those needs prior to the event.
 Special dietary considerations may include:

 - Food allergies (such as lactose intolerance, nut allergies, etc.)